s4safeld/BeV2V/README.md

     - Showcase (used for showcasing handable Objects)
  - Different Function Cubes, which can be interacted with and have different FUnctions (duh)

+ Note:
+ Every Model you will encounter is a Placeholder taken from [sketchfab](https://sketchfab.com/) and thus subject to change!

  # The Following Is from the Original README.md

 # Unity WebXR Export